micahpearlman/zero-tiny-ble/docs/zero-tiny-ble-getting-started-guide.md

 5. Create a new sub-folder called “hardware” in the sketchbook folder, if it doesn’t exist already.
 6. Copy the “attiny” folder (not the attiny-master folder) from the unzipped ATtiny master.zip to the “hardware” folder.
 You should end up with folder structure like Documents > Arduino > hardware > attiny that contains the file boards.txt and another folder called variants.
 7. Restart the Arduino development environment.
 8. You should see ATtiny entries in the Tools > Board menu.
+Important: make sure that when programming your ATiny85 in the Arduino IDE that the board is set to “ATTiny85 (internal 8MHz)”

 ## Hello World on the Arduino